rmccrear/level-4-course-content/week-4-coffee-shop-frontend/day-1/assignment.md

 2. Run `npm install` to install dependencies.
 3. Start the app with `npm run dev`.
 4. Open Storybook with `npm run storybook`.
-5. Test the backend connection with the HelloBackend component.

 ## Contributing
 If you would like to contribute to this project, please follow these steps: